darklang/dark/docs/vscode-setup.md

 - `docker volume rm darklang-dark-extension-volume darklang-dark-extension-volume-insiders`

+#### Troubleshooting

+Often, the F# plugin (Ionide) will fail to work.
+This can sometimes be solved by doing a full build of dotnet from the VSCode terminal and then restarting
+VSCode:

+- open the terminal from within VSCode
+- run `dotnet tool restore`
+- run `dotnet paket restore`
+- run `dotnet build`
+- if this doesn't work, comment out the failing code until the build fully works, and repeat `dotnet build`
+- from VSCode, run the command "Developer: Reload Window"

+If that doesn't work, look in the "Output" tabs marked "msbuild" or "F#" for clues.

 ## Issues

 We are very interested in any issues you might have.
 First class support for